 9.6.18 Resource Type node

 The <node> resource represents specific information that provides properties of an M2M Node that can be utilized by other oneM2M operations.
+It contains child resources that represent the Node's context information (e.g. memory and battery), network topology, device information, device capability etc. These resources can be mapped in two distinct models:

-The <node> resource has specialization of the <mgmtObj> as its child resources.
-These resources represent the Node's context information (e.g. memory and battery), network topology, device information, device capability etc. The specialized <mgmtObj> resources are used to perform management of the Node.
+Either the <node> resource has specialization of the <mgmtObj> as its child resources.
+The specialized <mgmtObj> resources are used to perform management of the Node.

+Or the <node> resource has the [flexNode] specialization of a <flexContainer> as child resource, and this [flexNode] has specialization of the <flexContainer> as its child resources.
+These DM <flexContainer> resources are used to perform management of the Node.

-This node specific information stored in these resources such as [memory] and [battery] can be obtained either by the existing device management technologies (OMA DM [i.3], BBF TR-069 [i.2]) or any other way (e.g. JNI [i.18]).
+This node specific information stored in these resources, <mgmtObj> specializations such as [deviceInfo] and [firmware] or <flexContainer> specializations such as [dmDeviceInfo] or [dmFirmware], can be obtained either by the existing device management technologies (OMA DM [i.3], BBF TR-069 [i.2]) or any other way (e.g. JNI [i.18]).

 For the case when the <node> resource belongs to an ADN, please see figure 9.6.18-1 in conjunction with the description of nodeLink attribute in the <AE> resource (clause 9.6.5).

+Figure 9.6.18-1: Relationship between IN/MN and ADN

 For the case when the <node> resource belongs to an NoDN and the applications that correspond to interworked devices are represented by <flexContainer>s please see figure 9.6.18-2.

-Figure 9.6.18-1: Relationship between IN/MN and ADN

 Figure 9.6.18-2: Relationship between IPE, interworked Services and NoDN